-To respond to and recover from the Covid-19 crisis described in Section I, for the remainder of 2020, SHA is updating our implementation for Strategies 2.A.03 FSS escrow accounts, 2.A.04, FSS Participation contract and 2.A.06 FSS Program Incentives to allow residents to approve contracts or other required documentation over the phone, by email, or other means in lieu of a signature.
+To respond to and recover from the Covid-19 crisis described in Section I, SHA is updating our implementation for Strategies 2.A.03 FSS escrow accounts, 2.A.04, FSS Participation contract and 2.A.06 FSS Program Incentives to allow residents to approve contracts or other required documentation over the phone, by email, or other means in lieu of a signature.
+These flexibilities may extend through June 30, 2021.